Guide

 }

-}That is seven lines of JSON and an API key — free tier included — to put AI search scans on the same loop as the rest of your agent's reasoning.
-For any tool without a first-party MCP server, the equivalent setup requires writing 100–300 lines of a TypeScript adapter, handling authentication and rate limits yourself, keeping the adapter in sync with upstream API changes, and paying for a plan-tier that includes API access.
-That is real engineering time spread across every tool you adopt.
+}That is seven lines of JSON and an API key (free tier included) to put AI search scans on the same loop as the rest of your agent's reasoning.
+Hosted MCPs from Peec, Ahrefs, Rankability, and Semrush now remove that setup burden for dashboard-data workflows.
+For any tool without a first-party MCP server, the equivalent setup still means writing 100–300 lines of a TypeScript adapter, handling authentication and rate limits yourself, keeping the adapter in sync with upstream API changes, and paying for a plan tier that includes API access.

 Writing your own MCP adapter for a non-MCP tool

-For tools on this list that expose a REST API (Profound post-contract, AthenaHQ Enterprise, Peec.ai Advanced+, Rankability, Semrush base, Ahrefs) the community-adapter path is viable.
+For tools on this list that expose a REST API but do not publish a public MCP setup path (Profound post-contract, AthenaHQ Enterprise), the community-adapter path is viable.
 Anthropic's TypeScript reference implementations on GitHub are the clearest starting point.
-A production-quality adapter for a well-documented vendor API typically takes a senior engineer about half a day and includes:
+A production-quality adapter for awell-documented vendor API typically takes a senior engineer about half a day and includes:

 - A handler per REST endpoint you want the agent to call